 This project aligns to the Great South Coast Strategic Plan section 2.4 Identify and seek to address connectivity needs of all our communities – Deteriorating levels of social connectedness, decreased levels of social isolation

-Outcome: www.headout.com.au is currently under construction, to be launched in partnership ith Lets Talk in 2018.
+Outcome: www.headout.com.au website was developed and launched in partnership with Lets Talk in 2018.

 Supporting the Basalt to Bay Landcare, Green Line Sustainable Shelter Belts Project